BobcatFeenix/BobcatFeenix/README.md

 - 👋 Hi, I’m @BobcatFeenix – A Small Architect of Cognitive Integrity

 **Welcome.**
-I’m an independent systems thinker working at the intersection of AI alignment, cognitive stability, and human-machine trust.
+I’m an independent systems thinker (aka.
+TatuL) working at the intersection of AI alignment, cognitive stability, and human-machine trust.
 My work is exploratory, layered, and often emerges from lived reflection.

 ## 🚧 Current Projects